vmware-tanzu/community-edition/docs/site/content/_index.md

 ---
-title: "Open Source Kubernetes Platform | Tanzu Community Edition"
+title: "Open Source Tanzu Platform | Tanzu Community Edition"
-description: "VMware Tanzu Community Edition is a freely available Kubernetes platform that can be installed and configured in minutes on your local workstation or favorite cloud."
+description: "VMware Tanzu Community Edition is a freely available Tanzu platform that can be installed and configured in minutes on your local workstation or favorite cloud."
 ---